trezzuri/erpnext-docs/docs/en/customize-erpnext/articles/field-types.md

 #### Text Editor

 Text Editor is a text field.
 It has text-formatting options.
-In ERPNext, this field is generally used for defining Terms and Conditions.
+In SOMA, this field is generally used for defining Terms and Conditions.

 ![Field Type Text Editor](/files/field-type-text-editor.png)